 - Security printing – The segment of the printing industry that handles printing banknotes, passports, identity documents, driver’s licenses, vouchers, lottery tickets but also packages for luxury or pharmaceutical products.

 These companies focus uniquely on printing publications: newspapers, books, periodicals such as magazines or directories such as the yellow pages.
 Most printers have specialized in just one type of publication, such as newspapers.
-They usually target the high volume work in their the market, with general commercial printers also doing their share of books and magazines.
+General commercial printers also print a significant number of books and magazines.